arielhr1987/leira-roles/README.txt

 == Frequently Asked Questions ==

 = Can I create new user roles? =
-Yes, you can add new roles, and assign the capabilities that fit the most for that role
+Yes, you can add new roles, and assign the capabilities that fit the most for that role.

 = Can I remove Wordpress default roles? =
 No, system default roles are not allowed to deleted.
 Wordpress system relay on those roles to work properly.